 We should say that the STABILicers can sometimes fall slip off, not often at all, but it has happened to both Steve and I. We are keen to try the KAHTOOLA EXOSPIKES that many rave about in the hiking community.

-I can pretty much go anywhere in my UGGs with or without STABILicers.
+I can pretty much go anywhere in my hiking boots without STABILicers.
 I never really wear snowshoes, I have, but I would much prefer the simplicity of boots.
 Having said that, we have not explored too many trails hard icy trails.
 We would likely choose these if we start.

 Steve, on the other hand, is not a fan of sinking through the deeper snow.
 He would prefer snowshoes but we haven’t yet tested any to recommend.
 It’s rare we run into snow deep enough to sink.
 So far, we see mostly well-worn trails in the winter, but when the deeper snow appears, he’s wishing we had those strapped to our packs instead of the STABILicers.